Difalco History, Family Crest & Coats of Arms

 - Carole Ann DiFalco (b.
 1963), birth name of Carole Ann Radziwill, American journalist, author, and reality television personality from Suffern, New York

-- Emma G. Difalco, American Democrat politician, Delegate to Democratic National Convention from New York, 1964
+- Emma G. Difalco, American Democratic Party politician, Delegate to Democratic National Convention from New York, 1964

 Related Stories +